restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 * Admin interface is styled using [Bootstrap 2.3.0](http://twitter.github.com/bootstrap/)
 * Forms are handled with [formatted_form](https://github.com/twg/formatted_form)
 * Upgraded to [CodeMirror 3](http://codemirror.net/)
-* Bumped up paperclip version requirement.
+* Bumped up Paperclip version requirement to 3.4.0.
 Default config is fixed now.
 * Replaced elRTE wysiwyg editor with [wysihtml5](http://xing.github.com/wysihtml5/)
 * Due to wysiwyg editor replacement file insertion and management is temporarily missing.
 * Added support for Markdown.
 You can define markdown fields like this: `{{ cms:page:content:markdown }}`